Madras Presidency: Expansion (1684–1801)

-In 1684, Fort St George Black Town where the 'natives' lived.
+In 1684, Fort St George Black Town was where the 'natives' lived.
 The White Town was confined inside the walls of Fort St. George and the Black Town outside of it.
 The Black Town later came to be known as George Town.
 During this period, the presidency was significantly expanded and reached an extent which continued into the early 19th century.
 During the early years of the Madras Presidency, the English were repeatedly attacked by the Mughals, the Marathas and the Nawabs of Golkonda and the Carnatic region.
 In September 1784, by Pitt's India Act, passed by the Parliament of Great Britain to unify and regulate the administration of the territories of the East India Company, the President of Madras was made subordinate to the Governor-General of India based in Calcutta.
 In September 1746, Fort St George was captured by the French, who ruled Madras as a part of French India until 1749, when Madras was handed back to the British under the terms of the Treaty of Aix-la-Chappelle of the previous year.

 In 1801, the Nawab of Arcot, Azim-ud-Daula signed the Carnatic Treaty bringing the Carnatic region under British rule.
 In return, Azim-ud-Daula was entitled to one-fifth of the total revenue of the state and the honour of a 21-gun salute.